dimastatz/cloud-profiler/docs/expert-system-for-profiler.md

 </table>

 On Recommendation Engine activation, each one of the investigations(LoggerSlowWritesInvestigation, LoggerExpensiveOperationInvestigation, LoggerHotPathInvestigation, LoggerExcessiveWritesInvestigation, LoggerLargeMessagesInvestigation) will run and use the Processor Query API to obtain the CPU Usage Samplings and Heap Allocation Samplings.

+#### Indicators to track
+All stated problems can be identified by tracking the following indicators of JVM Logger:
+    - Write Latency (long IO, or long Compute intensive operation)
+    - High Memory Consumption
+    - Side Effect: GC time

 #### CPU Usage Sampling Structure
 Required fields for CPU Usage Sampling